PNNL-Comp-Mass-Spec/PHRP/docs/SynopsisFileColumns_MSGFPlus.md

     * QValue is defined as the minimum false discovery rate (FDR) at which the test may be called significant
       * When computing QValue, data is sorted by SpecEValue.
-    * QValue is a spectrum-level FDR and is computed using the formula ReversePeptideCount ÷ ForwardPeptideCount
+    * QValue is a spectrum-level FDR and is computed using the formula ReversePeptideCount &divide; ForwardPeptideCount
     * Thus, if you filter on QValue &lt; 0.01 you are applying a 1% FDR filter

 19. PepQValue (for MSGF+, was previously PepFDR)